jjcfrancisco/homebrew-popgis/README.md

 # homebrew-popgis
-Repository for Homebrew formula of Mboff
+Repository for Homebrew formula of PopGIS